SONIC Is Launching Fried Oreos — And They Come With Ice Cream

-SONIC's Fried Oreo A La Mode Is The Dessert Of Cookie Lover's Dreams
+SONIC's Oreo A La Mode Is The Dessert Of Cookie Lover's Dreams

 Basically, and I stand firm in this belief welcoming any backlash: Oreos are better when they are fried.
 Not to mention, EVERYTHING is better when served with vanilla ice cream.